Rockies vs. Royals Player Props Betting Odds

 MLB Props Today: Kansas City Royals

-- The Royals will send Daniel Lynch to the mound for his second start of the season.
+- The Royals will hand the ball to Brady Singer (3-4) for his 12th start of the season.

 |Opponent